shahrokh-bahtooei/TDD-BowlingGame/README.md

 [green]: https://placehold.it/15/49E20E/000000?text=+
 [blue]: https://placehold.it/15/1589F0/000000?text=+

 This example is on two files, *test_bowling_game.py* and *bowling_game.py*, each one contains test code and production code, respectively.
 By navigating to the **commits** section, developing both files through rounding in the mentioned cycle is shown by each commit for every step.
 To start, open *Initial Commit* on a new tab and repeat for the next ones to see the difference.

-(Note that up to step 7-1, commits illustrate TDD cycle.
-Afterwards, they are used normally for each improvement to the code seeking to handle misuses.)
+This can be continued up to step 7-1 that commits illustrate TDD cycle.
+Afterwards, commits are used normally for each improvement to the code seeking to handle misuses.